Program overview

 The Master of Education program at Lakehead University offers several unique experiences that enhance the learning journey:

-• Courses available in both distance and on-campus formats, accommodating diverse learning preferences.
+- Courses offered in both traditional classroom settings and online formats, catering to diverse learning preferences.

 Career Options